Geomatics Research Team

 Candace has been part of AGRG’s Coastal Research Team since 2010.
 Candace’s responsibilities include multispectral satellite and aerial imagery interpretation and analysis; survey grade GPS mission planning, execution, and post-processing; and lidar acquisition, post-processing and analysis for widely varied purposes such as flood risk mapping, seaweed mapping, and detection of forgotten archaeological features.
 Candace is an expert in complex raster and spatial GIS analysis, and uses the remotely acquired data she and other members of the Coastal Research Team collect using a wide range of high-tech equipment such as a shallow water bathymetric lidar system, a 3D mobile mapping lidar unit, a multibeam echosounder, and several drones for multispectral aerial photography.
 Candace is an expert in the construction of maps and other visual products, and regularly presents project results at well-known conferences around Atlantic Canada.

 Kevin K. McGuigan is a Research Associate who began working at NSCC’s AGRG in 2010 after obtaining an Advanced Diploma in Remote Sensing from the Centre of Geographic Sciences.
-He specializes in aerial lidar data research, low altitude aerial photography, and hydrodynamic modeling.
+He specializes in aerial lidar data research, low altitude aerial photography, and hydrodynamic modelling.
 He has completed research projects involving high-resolution 1D-2D hydrodynamic flood modelling for various coastal and inland regions throughout the Maritimes.
 Kevin has a B.Sc. in Earth Sciences from St Francis Xavier University.
 His recent research involves aerial bathymetric lidar feature recognition, waveform visualization, and hydrological network mapping automation.